mkellsy/rpi-case-model/README.md

 - 4 x #4-40 x 3/4 socket head cap screws

 > The threads on the screen are M3, however #4-40 will work but might alter the threads.
 I used #4-40 screws because they are easier to find.

-> This is remixed from 0110-M-P's design on Thingverse, however it is not compatible with it.
-This has a different bolt pattern.